markyharris/bible_clock/README.md

 # Bible Verse Clock
-Bible Verse Clock is a RPi project that displays the bible's Book, Chapter and Verse indicating the current time.
+Bible Verse Clock is an RPi project that displays the bible's Book, Chapter and Verse to indicate the current time.
-This project is based on similar gadgets available for sale retail, albeit at a premium price.
+This project is based on similar gadgets available for sale retail, albeit without the premium price.

-This utilizes a Raspberry Pi and a 5" touch screen to display the bible verses.
-The verses change every minute and the verse indicates the current time.
+The verses randomaly change every minute to display a new Version and book.

 This software is written so that it must have Wifi access to display the verses.
 It uses a free Bible API at https://github.com/wldeh/bible-api.
 There are many Bible versions to choose from.
-The software uses a dictionary listing 10 or so of these.
+The software uses a dictionary listing 10 or so of the available versions.
 This file is called 'bible_dict.py' and can be edited to add or remove versions.
 The software will randomly pick a Bible version, and book to display.
-So if the same version is desired each time, you will want to delete all but the desired version from this file. if the verse is not properly returned from the API or if there is not a book, chapter and verse that matches the time, then the time alone will be displayed.
+So if the same version is desired each time, you will want to delete all but the desired version from this file.

+If the verse is not properly returned from the API or if there is not a book, chapter and verse that matches the current time, then the current time alone will be displayed.

 The software has 6 hidden buttons that can be touched to change the behavior.
 These 6 buttons are;
 <ul>